 The Maryland 529 Board administers qualified tuition savings programs created by the U.S. Congress in 1996, and savings accounts used to fund specific expenses for eligible people with disabilities created in 2014.
 The programs are named after section 529 of the Internal Revenue Code which provides for them.

 Eleven members constitute the Maryland 529 Board.
 Five are appointed to four-year terms by the Governor.
 Six serve ex officio (Code Education Article, secs.
 18-1901 through 18-1916).

 Entrance, 217 East Redwood St., Baltimore, Maryland, August 2015.
 Photo by Diane F. Evartt.

-To encourage families to save for future college expenses and reduce their dependence on student loans and other forms of debt, the College Savings Plans of Maryland were established.
+To encourage families to save for future college expenses and reduce their dependence on student loans and other forms of debt, the Maryland 529 was established.
 The plans function under the federal Internal Revenue Code (Section 529), which allows states to establish and administer tax-deferred college savings plans.
-Also, State laws provide certain income tax benefits for Maryland taxpayers who choose to participate in the College Savings Plans of Maryland (Code Tax-General Article, sec.
+Also, State laws provide certain income tax benefits for Maryland taxpayers who choose to participate in the Maryland 529 (Code Tax-General Article, sec.
 10-208).

-Maryland Prepaid College Trust.
+Maryland Senator Edward J. Kasemeyer Prepaid College Trust.
 The Maryland Prepaid College Trust was established by the Board in 1997 as the Maryland Prepaid College Trust to hold investments.
 It assumed its present name in June 2018.
 Under the Trust, Maryland and District of Columbia residents at the time of enrollment in the plan may prepay tuition for a college education.
 Parents, grandparents, or other interested parties may purchase a contract for an individual based on current tuition and fee amounts.
 Payments are combined with those of other account holders and are invested to fund future benefit payments.
-Investments in the Maryland Prepaid College Trust are guaranteed by State law.
+Investments in the Maryland Senator Edward J. Kasemeyer Prepaid College Trust are guaranteed by State law.

 At Maryland public colleges and universities, the Trust is designed to pay the equivalent of the in-state student tuition and mandatory fees.
 Benefits also may be applied to the tuition costs at any accredited private or out-of-state college (Code Education Article, Sec.
 18-1903).